j1o2h3n/DDSTGCN/README.md

 ## Citation
-If this work is helpful for your research, please consider citing the following BibTeX entry in your manuscript:
+If our work is helpful for your research, please consider citing the following BibTeX entry in your manuscript:

 ```bibtex
 @article{sun2022dual,